• Skip to primary navigation

 Smartlight: control a light from your browser

-One of the most satisfying starter home-automation projects is controlling a physical light from a web page.
-In this post you will build exactly that: a lightweight PHP web interface hosted on your Raspberry Pi that triggers a relay to switch a light on or off.
-The whole project costs a few euros and takes an afternoon to put together.
+This home automation Raspberry Pi relay project — controlling a physical light from a web browser — is one of the most satisfying things to build.
+You will create a lightweight PHP web interface hosted on your Raspberry Pi that triggers a relay module to switch a light on or off.
+The whole project costs a few euros and takes an afternoon.

 Once set up, the controls are accessible from any device on your local network at http://<YOUR_RPI_HOSTNAME>.local/index.php.